edwardmartins/sorting-algorithms/README.md

 # A collection of sorting algorithms implemented in C++

+A collection of sorting algorithms I implemented myself to see their advantages and disadvantages

 ## Bubble Sort
 A slow sorting algorithm for the simplest data sets